Making Products that people use

 2010s | Hercules further investigated groundwater conditions, assessed potential risks, and planned additional remediation work. |

-2012 | Hercules investigated the outfall ditch. |
+2012 | Hercules investigated the outfall ditch to design the next phase of remediation. |

 2014 | The Wildlife Habitat Council (WHC) certified a wildflower field that was planted on a portion of the Brunswick facility. |